HPL VS. MELAMINE

 When you purchase HPL sheet, it is generally not attached to a substrate such as MDF or craftwood.
 Attaching it to a timber substrate is an entirely separate process which is commonly referred to as “laying up the laminate”.
 It should be attached to a dense substrate (base wood layer) for best results.
 Surface Squared uses moisture resistant Medium Density Fiberboard (MDF) as the substrate and ABET High-Pressure Laminates as the decorative surface.
 This results in the best possible finish with maximum durability.Melamine

-Low Pressure Laminate (LPL) also known as pre-finished board and commonly referred to as melamine is manufactured at 200 -350kg -per-square-meter of pressure.
+Low Pressure Laminate (LPL) also known as pre-finished board and commonly referred to as melamine is manufactured at 200 -350kg -per-square-metre of pressure.
 LPL is a thin single melamine paper bonded to a substrate board normally consisting of craft wood or particleboard.
 It’s important to note that “melamine” is the resin used to impregnate the paper covering and is not the resulting wood product.
 When you purchase melamine, it is generally attached to particleboard or craft wood which has voids in the end grain.